Thinking about classical Greek?

 More importantly, you should be in email contact with the module tutor and your personal tutor since it is easy to fall behind in such a situation and catching up becomes progressively harder.

-Drop-in sessions are an important part of the module, offering students the opportunity to sort out areas of uncertainty as the module progresses.
+Office hours are an important part of the module, offering students the opportunity to sort out areas of uncertainty as the module progresses.
 Often a quick, well-directed question can sort things out quickly and put your mind at rest.
-Drop-in sessions are particularly important where you have missed a class.
-You are expected to do the work which is always set out on-line, but you should use a drop-in session to check on anything you have not understood.
+Office hours are particularly important where you have missed a class.
+You are expected to do the work which is always set out on-line, but you should use office hours to check on anything you have not understood.

 Before the module starts: familiarise yourself with the Greek alphabet (letter shapes and corresponding sounds in English); you can find a breakdown of the alphabet on p.
 1 of Taylor's Greek to GCSE vol. 1.
 Once you are familiar with the alphabet try these reading/transcription exercises.